Edelbrock: Growth

 In 1962, cancer claimed the life of Victor Edelbrock, Sr. at the age of 49.
 At the time, the company consisted of ten employees and annual sales were $450,000.
-Edelbrock was succeeded by his only son, 26-year-old Vic Edelbrock, Jr. Vic Jr., who had graduated with a degree in business from USC in 1958, became president and chief executive officer, a position he held until 2010.
+Edelbrock was succeeded by his son, 26-year-old Vic Edelbrock, Jr. Vic Jr., who had graduated with a degree in business from USC in 1958, became president and chief executive officer, a position he held until 2010.

-The company joined SEMA (the Specialty Equipment Market Association) as a charter member in the 1960s, with Vic Edelbrock, Jr. serving as president from 1971 to 1974.
-Edelbrock had been elected in a crucial time in the history of SEMA; Congress enacted the Clean Air Act in 1971 and established the Environmental Protection Agency, which targeted the air pollution caused by internal combustion engines.
+The company joined SEMA (the Specialty Equipment Market Association) as a charter member in the 1960s, with Vic Edelbrock, Jr. serving as SEMA president from 1971 to 1974.
+Edelbrock had been elected in a crucial time in the history of SEMA; Congress enacted the Clean Air Act in 1971 and established the Environmental Protection Agency, which in part targeted the air pollution caused by internal combustion engines.

 When gas prices soared in the 1970s, Edelbrock produced its Streetmaster line of intake manifolds that featured improved mileage, as well as performance.

 In 1987, Edelbrock moved its facilities to its current location in Torrance, California.
 The five-building corporate facility occupies over 400000 sqft.
 In 1990, Edelbrock built a 73000 sqft sand-cast aluminum foundry in San Jacinto, which employed 75 to 100 workers, and gave the company the ability to increase production according to market demands.

 In 1994, the Edelbrock corporation went public, selling shares of stock on the NASDAQ stock exchange.
 This initially raised $21 million, which was used mainly for construction of a new exhaust division in Torrance near its main facilities.